Harnack inequality for non-local Schr\"odinger operators: Introduction

 whenever $x,y \in B(x_0, \frac{R}{2})$ \end{proposition}

-To work with probabilistic solutions for the Schr\"odinger equation we will need to show that the ball is gaugeable, whose definition we now give.
+In what follows below we always assume that $q$ satisfies assumption $(Q).$ To work with probabilistic solutions for the Schr\"odinger equation we will need to show that the ball is gaugeable, whose definition we now give.
 For $ t \geq 0,$ let \begin{definition} Let $U$ be an open subset of the ball $B$.
-The function $H: U \rightarrow \R \cup \{ \infty \}$ given by
+The function $H: U \rightarrow \mathbb{R} \cup \{ \infty \}$ given by

-is called the gauge for $(U, q).$ If the gauge $H$ is bounded in $U$ we will call $(U, q)$ gaugeable. \end{definition} We now state the Feynman-Kac representation for solution $u\in C^2_b(\R^d)$ of ${\mathcal L}u + qu =0$ provided the ball is gaugeable. \begin{proposition} Let $q$ satisfy assumption (Q) and suppose $(B, q)$ is gaugeable.
-If $u\in C^2_b(\R^d)$ solves $\mathcal Lu + qu = 0$ in $B,$ then for all $x \in B$
+is called the gauge for $(U, q).$ If the gauge $H$ is bounded in $U$ we will call $(U, q)$ gaugeable. \end{definition} We now state the Feynman-Kac representation for solution $u\in C^2_b(\mathbb{R}^d)$ of ${\mathcal L}u + qu =0$ provided the ball is gaugeable. \begin{proposition} Let $q$ satisfy assumption (Q) and suppose $(B, q)$ is gaugeable.
+If $u\in C^2_b(\mathbb{R}^d)$ solves $\mathcal Lu + qu = 0$ in $B,$ then for all $x \in B$

-\end{proposition} We provide a sufficient condition for the ball $B$ to be gaugeable \begin{proposition} Let $q$ be a function in $B$ and suppose it satisfies assumption $(Q).$ Let $u$ be a bounded solution of $\mathcal{L}u + qu = 0$ in $B,$ with $\inf_{B}u > 0.$ Then $(B, q)$ is gaugeable. \end{proposition}
+\end{proposition} We provide a sufficient condition for the ball $B$ to be gaugeable \begin{proposition} Let $q$ satisfy assumption $(Q).$ Let $u$ be a bounded solution of $\mathcal{L}u + qu = 0$ in $B,$ with $\inf_{B}u > 0.$ Then $(B, q)$ is gaugeable. \end{proposition}

-The next ingredient required in the proof will be to condition on the exit measure and to employ the conditional gauge theory from the literature. \begin{proposition} Let $\phi$ be a non-negative $\mathcal{F}_{\tau_B-}$ measurable function and $A$ be a Borel subset of $B^c.$ Then,
+The next ingredient required in the proof will be to condition on the exit measure and to employ the conditional gauge theory from the literature.
+For $x,y \in B$, let $\PP^x_y$ and $\mathbb{E}^{x}_{y}$ denote the probability and expectation for the Doob's $h$-transformed process of $X$ with $h(\cdot) = G_B(\cdot,y),$ where $G_B$ denotes the Green function of the process $X_t$ killed on exiting $B.$ More precisely, $G_B$ is defined by